 Frequency: 2 sets; 10 repetitions

-- Press the bar up over your head and stop before your elbows totally straighten.
+- Press up and stop before elbows straighten

 9. Chest Press